CadeJMock/patent-search/README.md

 2. Download a zip file under the section "Patent Grant Full Text Data (No Images) (JAN 1976 - PRESENT)."
 3. Unzip the file into the "data scrapper" folder
 4. Run the `scrape_patent_data.py` file
+   - The script will prompt you to select an XML file
+   - It will process the file and generate JSON output in the "Extracted Patent Data" folder
+   - Interim files are created every 1000 patents to avoid memory issues
 5. After processing, use `insert_patents_from_json.py` to load the processed data into your database
+   - The script will prompt you to select a JSON file to import
+   - The patents will be added to your PostgreSQL database

 ## Patent Recommendation System
 The application includes a content-based recommendation system that finds similar patents based on their content.
 When viewing a patent, you can see up to 5 similar patents recommended by: